LaMonte Wade Jr Player Props: Giants vs. Rockies

 Rockies Pitching Rankings

-- The 7.6 strikeouts per nine innings compiled by the Rockies pitching staff ranks 29th in MLB.

-- The Rockies' 5.19 team ERA ranks 29th across all league pitching staffs.
+- The Rockies have the 29th-ranked team ERA among all MLB pitching staffs (5.19).

-- The Rockies rank 24th in baseball in home runs surrendered (79 total, 1.3 per game).
+- Rockies pitchers combine to allow 79 total home runs at a clip of 1.3 per game (to rank 22nd in baseball).

-- Seabold makes the start for the Rockies, his seventh of the season.
-He is 1-2 with a 5.40 ERA and 32 strikeouts in 41 2/3 innings pitched.
+- Anderson (0-0 with a 1.69 ERA and 12 strikeouts in 26 2/3 innings pitched) gets the start for the Rockies, his fifth of the season.

-- In his most recent time out on Thursday against the Arizona Diamondbacks, the righty went 5 1/3 innings, allowing one earned run while surrendering three hits.
+- In his last appearance on Saturday, the righty went six innings against the Kansas City Royals, allowing two earned runs while surrendering four hits.

-- The 27-year-old has a 5.40 ERA and 6.9 strikeouts per nine innings across 13 games this season, while giving up a batting average of .284 to his opponents.
+- In six games this season, the 35-year-old has amassed an ERA of 1.69, with 4 strikeouts per nine innings.
+Opponents are batting .207 against him.

 © 2023 Data Skrive.
 All rights reserved.